How to Make a PDF

 • With your document open, go to: File/Export.
 Set the "Save as type" to PDF.
 Click Save.

 • In the "Adobe PDF Preset" choose "PDF/X-4".
-Do not add printers marks, or change any settings.
+Do not add printers marks, or change any settings (unless you have bleeds included in your quote).
 Click "Export".

 Make a PDF from Microsoft Word:

-• Make sure your document is setup to the proper Text Specs or Cover Specs.
+• Make sure your document is setup to the proper Interior page specs or Cover specs.

 • With your document open, go to: Adobe PDF/Change Conversion Settings.
 In the Conversion Settings box, choose "PDF/X-4".
 Click "OK".